htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     *condor_starter* has exited.

 :classad-attribute-def:`JobBusyTimeCount`
-    attribute.
-This is also the total number times a *condor_starter* has exited.
+    The total number of jobs used to calculate the :ad-attr:`JobBusyTimeAvg` attribute.
+This is also the the total number times a *condor_starter* has exited.

 :classad-attribute-def:`JobBusyTimeMax`
     The Maximum lifetime of all jobs, including transfer time.
 This is